sugarlabs/help-activity/README.md

 ![help-activity-icon](images/Activity-help.svg)

-Help is an activity which aims to provide users with easy access to documentation and manuals
+Help is an activity which aims to provide users with easy access to documentation and manual

 Help can be accesed
 * as a [standalone activity](http://activities.sugarlabs.org/en-US/sugar/addon/4051)